-Side zipped access to the shopping basket means you don’t need to disturb a sleeping baby when in the reclined position
+- Side zipper access to the shopping basket means you don’t need to disturb a sleeping baby when in the reclined position

-There are only two things that I don’t particularly like about this stroller, the first is the cross bars which sit above the shopping basket, they really get in the way and render the basket pretty useless and the second is the issue I have with all umbrella strollers – they don’t fold up particularly small and has to sit diagonally across my car boot which makes it awkward for putting other items in the boot too.
+There are only two things that I don’t particularly like about this stroller, the first is the crossbars which sit above the shopping basket, they really get in the way and render the basket pretty useless and the second is the issue I have with all umbrellas strollers – they don’t fold up particularly small and has to sit diagonally across my car boot which makes it awkward for putting other items in the boot too.

 This is actually Hubby’s favourite stroller ever, he thinks it looks masculine and he likes how stable it feels and has sneakily kept this in his car as ‘his’ stroller!

-The Kiddy City n Move stroller is suitable for use from 6 months and can be bought from all good pushchair retailers.
+The Kiddy City n Move stroller is suitable for use for 6 months and can be bought from all good pushchair retailers.